John Randolph of Roanoke: Political career

+eternal monotonous tone—Canada!
+Canada!
+Canada!...
+It is to acquire a prepondering northern influence that you are to launch into war.

+However, Randolph was unsuccessful in countering the war hawks, who secured an American declaration of war against Britain in 1812, initiating the War of 1812.
+He responded by stating in Congress "Gentlemen, you have made war.
+You have finished the ruin of our country.
+And before you conquer Canada your idol (Napoleon) will cease to distract the world and the Capitol will be a ruin."
+Randolph's words would prove prophetic, as British forces burned the Capitol in 1814.

-Defeated for re-election in 1812 due to his opposition to the War of 1812, Randolph was elected in 1814 and 1816.
+Defeated for re-election in 1812 due to his opposition to war with Britain, Randolph was elected in 1814 and 1816.
 He skipped a term, then was again elected and served from 1819 until his resignation in 1825.
 During the Missouri Crisis, Randolph emerged as an outspoken defender of the slaveholding gentry and a critic of democracy, even though he repeatedly insisted that he hated slavery.
 Randolph was asked to be the Democratic-Republican Party candidate for president in the 1824 presidential election.
 He declined this offer; the election was won by John Quincy Adams.
 Randolph was appointed to the Senate in December 1825 to fill a vacancy, and he served until 1827.
 During his time in the Senate, his pro-Adams colleagues, annoyed by the bitterness of his invective, sometimes foreshortened his speeches "by severally quitting their seats when he was speaking to an extent sufficient to leave the Senate without a quorum."

 In 1825, he spoke for several days in opposition to a series of measures proposed by President Adams.
 Randolph argued these measures would give advantage to the emerging industrial powers of New England at the expense of the Southern states.
 This series of speeches was the first Senate filibuster.
 With his Senate term ending, Randolph did not seek re-election.
 Instead he was again elected US Representative in 1826, and again became Chairman of the Committee on Ways and Means.